AaronCQL/bluna-bot/bluna-bot-cli/README.md

 bluna-bot -V
 ```

-Use the `--verbose` option to print out debug information for every run:
+Use the `--verbose` option to print out debug information for every run (not recommended):

 ```sh
 bluna-bot [options] --verbose